Tupolev Tu-85: Development

-Neither the Tu-4 nor the Tupolev Tu-80 were true intercontinental strategic bombers as they both lacked the range to attack the United States from bases in the Soviet Union and return.
+Neither the Tu-4 nor the Tu-80 were true intercontinental strategic bombers as they both lacked the range to attack the United States from bases in the Soviet Union and return.
 The Tu-85 was designed to achieve the necessary range by use of more powerful and fuel-efficient engines, a redesigned wing to increase the lift/drag ratio and the addition of more fuel.
 A large number of engines were considered before settling on the 4500 hp Shvetsov ASh-2K, essentially two air-cooled ASh-82 radial engines paired together and the liquid-cooled 4300 hp Dobrynin VD-4K six-bank inline engine, similar in configuration to the unsuccessful German Junkers Jumo 222.
 Both proposed powerplants were given turbochargers and power-recovery turbines to turn them into turbo-compound engines.
 The Shvetsov design was preferred, but was not yet mature enough for use, and the VD-4K was selected.
 A lot of effort was put into refining the design of the wing in collaboration with TsAGI.
 It had an aspect ratio of 11.745 and a taper of 2.93 for optimum lift at high altitudes.
 The Tu-85 carried 63600 L of fuel in 48 flexible tanks.

 Much of the armament and equipment was derived from those of the late-model Tu-4, including the four remotely-controlled dorsal and ventral gun turrets and the tail turret, each with two 23 mm Nudelman-Rikhter NR-23 cannon.
-But the Tu-85's tail turret had a Argon range-only radar and each of the two bomb bays was enlarged to hold a 9000 kg FAB-9000 bomb.
+But the Tu-85's tail turret had an Argon range-only radar and each of the two bomb bays was enlarged to hold a 9000 kg FAB-9000 bomb.